michael-wall/liferay-totp-2fa/readme.txt

 9. Click 'Save' to save and apply the changes

+10. Logout of Liferay

+11. Go to the Home page and click 'Login'.
+Confirm that the Authenticator Code field appears below the Password field

-10. Download 'Google Authenticator' app to your phone and launch it
+12. Download the 'Google Authenticator' app to your phone and launch it

-11. For each user click the + icon, select 'Manual Entry'.
+13. For each user, click the + icon and select 'Manual Entry'.
 For Account enter the identifier and for Key enter the secretKey and Save

-12. Logout of Liferay

-13. Go to the Home page and click 'Login'.
-Confirm that you see the Authenticator Code field below the Password field

-14. Identify which user you want to login with and Launch the 'Google Authenticator' app

-15. Note the authenticator code from the phone app and login with the user credentials and the authenticator code
+14. Identify which user you want to login with, note the Authenticator Code for that user from the phone app and login with the user credentials and the Authenticator Code

 **************************************
 TOTP Implementation